mwermelinger/m269-library/README.md

 Contrary to M269, the code here uses underscores instead of camel case.

+There are some suggested optional exercises at the end of code files.
+You're welcome to discuss them in the M269 forums and tutorials.

 (c) Copyright 2017 Michel Wermelinger.
 All Rights Reserved.